ufechner7/KiteUtils.jl/docs/src/examples.md

 Note: To apply the function rad2deg on a vector the dot notation ```rad2deg.``` is used.

 ## The type SysLog
-The type SysLog is a struct of a syslog as defined above and its name.
+The type SysLog is a struct of a syslog as explained above and its name.
 In addition the properties x, y and z are defined, which represent the position of the kite over time.
 ```julia
 julia> log = demo_log(7)